Handler DSL

 - Parameter access: Type-safe access to validated parameters via the

-operator is particularly important, as it provides type-safe access to parameters:
+The get operator is particularly important, as it provides type-safe access to parameters:

 val userId = request[userId] // Returns the validated parameter value with correct type